No-Name-temporary/test-route-packager/README.md

 # Deployment

-The Test Route Packager should be deployed along with the entire application.
+Test Route Packager should be deployed along with the entire Seymour application.
 Refer to the following repo for detailed deployment instructions: [infra-setup](https://github.com/seymour-active-monitoring/infra-setup)